 A Joint Operations Unit has also been created using another collaboration agreement with Thames Valley Police allowing strategic operations, roads policing, firearms and dogs units, to be delivered in collaboration between the two forces across departmental and geographical boundaries (although not a collaborated function, the Hampshire Constabulary Marine Unit is also managed through the Joint Operations Unit).
-A collaboration agreement was signed in 2016/17 for Contact Management, and the new contact management solution went live in Hampshire in January 2020 and is scheduled to go live in TVP in 2020/21.
+A collaboration agreement was signed in 2016/17 for Contact Management, and the new contact management solution went live in Hampshire in January 2020.